 The MJTI Rabbinic Studies Program (RSP) prepares Jewish men and women to serve as rabbis in the maturing Messianic Jewish movement.
 The program offers a Master of Rabbinic Studies (MRS) leading to smicha (ordination) as a rabbi.
 As a custodian of Israel’s revelation and holy tradition, and a disciple of Messiah Yeshua, a Messianic Jewish rabbi teaches and models the ways of God for the Messianic Jewish community in the power and wisdom of the Spirit of God.
 Program faculty draw on their rich experience and knowledge to prepare men and women for this holy work.

 Rabbis should, first of all, be uncompromising disciples of Messiah Yeshua.
 Therefore, the Rabbinic Studies Program seeks to establish our students ever more deeply in the character and practices that should mark the life of all who cleave to God through Messiah.
 We strive to teach them how to walk in the reality of the Spirit, to experience healing, and to grow both spiritually and in their ability to form healthy relationships in every sphere of life.
+For a fuller understanding of the role of the Rabbi see our “What is a Rabbi” video.

 Upon this foundation, the faculty teaches and mentors students in the necessary perspectives, attitudes, and skills of the effective rabbi.
 These include the ability to nurture their communities by preaching, teaching, and leading Jewish liturgical services in ways that exalt the Messiah and honor Jewish tradition, build leadership and administrative teams, and care for individuals as they experience the seasons and challenges of life.
 Also included are skills essential for any rabbi: being knowledgeable about Messianic Jewish halakhah and knowing how to apply it sensitively in congregational life.
 The program is relevant for rabbis who serve as congregational leaders or in other roles.